 On December 23rd, with sadness, we announce the passing of Harry Heimbigner Jr., our loving husband, dad, grandfather, and great grandfather.
 He left us peacefully at the age of 86 after a lengthy battle with cancer.
-Services will be determined at later date.

 Harry was born on the farm in Plummer, Idaho, on December 20th, 1935, to Harry Sr. and Dora.
 They moved to Chester a few years later.
 He attended Chester Public Schools, graduating in 1955.
 During school he was very proud of playing basketball for the Coyotes and playing the clarinet for the high school band.
 He even had the opportunity to march in the Rose Parade in Portland, Oregon!